lindonroberts/trust-region/README.rst

 Testing
 -------
-If you installed pytrs manually, you can test your installation by running:
+If you installed trustregion manually, you can test your installation by running:

  .. code-block:: bash

     $ python setup.py test

-Alternatively, the documentation provides some simple examples of how to run pytrs.
+Alternatively, the documentation provides some simple examples of how to run trustregion.

 Examples
 --------